jpylypiw/easywall/README.md

 - :x: finish all `TODO: Docs` documentations
 - :x: create a linux / debian package for installation
 - :x: improve testing by using multiple os
+- :x: first run wizard in the web interface for setting username and password after installing

 ## Install